MaBecker/tinyMQTT/README.md

 # tinyMQTT

 Stripped out JavaScript MQTT module that does basic PUB/SUB.
-Minifies to 1.65KB, intended for devices running Espruino, particularly the ESP8266.
+Minifies to 1.42KB, intended for devices running Espruino, particularly the ESP8266, but works's for all other too.

 - Supports QoS 0 only.
 - Supports authentication on username and password.